learn-co-curriculum/python-p4-building-get-api-lab/README.md

 ```

 In this application, we'll be working on a JSON API to get a list of bakeries
 and their baked goods.
-We have two models, bakeries and baked goods, in a
+We have two models, bakeries and baked goods, that will
-one-to-many relationship.
-The migrations are already set up.
-Here's what the ERD
+soon have a one-to-many relationship.
+The initial migrations are already set up.
-for these tables looks like:
+Here's what the ERD for these tables looks like:

 ![Bakeries ERD](https://curriculum-content.s3.amazonaws.com/phase-3/sinatra-with-active-record-get-lab/bakeries-baked_goods-erd.png)